connorv52/bank-churn-analysis-and-forecasting/README.md

 # Data Driven Bank Churn Analysis & Forecasting
-This project seeks to analyze a dataset of bank churners to predict customer attrition, identifying factors contributing to customer churn and building models to forecast which customers are likely to churn.
+This project seeks to analyze a dataset of bank churners to predict customer attrition, identify factors contributing to customer churn, and build models to forecast which customers are likely to churn.

 ## Why Analyze Churn?
 - Retaining customers is more cost-effective than acquiring new ones.